 Regusci Winery in Napa Valley

-Note we did not have an appointment since he had simply planned to purchase a bottle and sit outside to picnic.
-We lucked out since it was a Friday they were pretty slow.
-We did stay to picnic at Regusci and by this time we all needed food.
-There is only a hand full of picnic tables here so make sure you a blanket in the car to sit on in case they’re taken.
+Now, back to the picnic… Regusci only has a hand full of picnic tables so make sure you pack a blanket in the car to sit on in case they’re taken.
 The winery sits at the edge of the Palisade hills just above the valley floor.
 The views are amazing as you lookout over groves of olives trees.
 It’s for sure one the top picnic spots in Napa Valley.